 Cell Division Cycle (CDC) of Ostreococcus tauri under diurnal and seasonal cycles

-Cell division cycle is a biological process that controls the proliferation of cells (from unicellular organisms division to tissue renewal) and it is highly conserved through eukaryotes.
+Cell division cycle is an ordely set of processes that control the proliferation of cells (from unicellular organisms division to tissue renewal) and it is highly conserved through eukaryotes.
 The influence of diurnal cycles upon cell division have been studied in a wide range of phyla, from plants and microalgae like Chlamydomonas, Euglena and Gonyaulax (Bruce, 1970; Edmunds & Laval-Martin, 2019; Fung-Uceda et al., 2018; Homma & Hastings, 1989) to mice and humans (Fu et al., 2005; Matsuo et al., 2003).
 However, the confirmation that circadian regulation controls cell division has been a controversy topic in some organisms, such as one of the main microalgae model organisms, Chlamydomonas reinhardtii.
 While some studies concluded that cell division cycle of this microalgae was under circadian regulation (Bruce, 1970), some other concluded that the daily periodicity observed was caused by a cyclic energy status linked to the circadian regulation of photosynthesis (Spudich & Sager, 1980).
 Nowadays it is known that this biological rhythm present evidences of being directly regulated by the clock, as usually persist in free-running conditions and is able to be entrained by different photoperiods independent of the photosynthetic capacity.
-In agreement with the RNA-seq data of this thesis, cell division cycle have a complex regulatory mechanism which consist of a strong circadian clock regulation as well as a light-dependence since it is the main energy source in photosynthetic organisms (Goto & Johnson, 1995; Hagiwara et al., 2002; Moulager et al., 2007, 2010)., Furthermore, Ostreococcus tauri transcriptome seems to accomplish these characteristics.
+Cell division cycle has a complex regulatory mechanism consist of a strong circadian clock regulation as well as a light-dependence, since it is the main energy source in photosynthetic organisms (Goto & Johnson, 1995; Hagiwara et al., 2002; Moulager et al., 2007, 2010).
+This is in agreement with the RNA-seq data of this thesis.
+Furthermore, Ostreococcus tauri transcriptome seems to accomplish these characteristics.
 As it was mentioned in Chapter 2, its DNA replication genes need a light input to maintain rhythmicity under free-running conditions (ANEXO).
 Cell division cycle of Ostreococcus consists of the typical phases of a simple binary fission.
-First, a G1 phase which is dependent on light-energy status.
-During this phase the cell grows and commitment takes place (Moulager et al., 2007).
+G1 phase is dependent on light-energy status.
+During this phase, the cell grows and commitment takes place (Moulager et al., 2007).
 In cell division cycle studies, the term commitment refers to the moment when the cell, taking into consideration its energy status, decides whether is ready or not to continue with the progression of the cell division cycle.
 Once cells are committed, cell division is not impaired by darkness.
-If commitment is achieved, G1 phase is followed by the S phase where DNA replication takes place.
+If commitment is achieved, G1 phase is followed by the S phase, where DNA replication takes place.
 S phase is usually gated several hours after sunrise (Moulager et al., 2007, 2010).
-Once DNA replication is completed, cells enter to the final G2|M phase where they prepare themselves for cell division (G2) and achieve mitosis (M).
+Once DNA replication is completed, cells enter to G2|M phase where they prepare themselves for cell division (G2) and achieve mitosis (M).
 This two last phases are usually treated as one because they are the shortest ones and, thus, the most difficult to detect and discern.
-In all aukaryotes, the progression of cells throughout the phases of the cell division cycle is controled by cyclins and cyclin dependent kinases (CDKs).
+In all eukaryotes, the progression of cells throughout the phases of the cell division cycle is controlled by cyclins and cyclin dependent kinases (CDKs).
 Ostreococcus tauri has got a extremely reduced set of cyclins and CDKs, presenting only a single copy of each gene (Robbens et al., 2005).
 Also, in Ostreococcus genome are found a canonical cell division control protein 25 (CDC25), which is not present in plants (Khadaroo et al., 2004), and a plant-specific CDKB (Corellou et al., 2005).